dylanesque/Cheatsheets/vue.md

 - Vue is an SPA framework like React or Angular: it updates only the DOM elements necessary when prompted.

-- Vue is added to a webpage via an instance:
+- Vue is added to a webpage via an *instance*:

 ```javascript
 var vm = new Vue({